 Ikenoue was founded for the dual purpose of providing appropriate housing to students and giving students the chance to experience student life as a responsible adult.
 To promote mutual understanding and international exchange, accommodations in the dormitory are offered to both Japanese and international students.
-Rent ranges from ¥4,700 to ¥15,000 per month, depending on the room type.
+Rent including common expenses ranges from JPY 6,700 to JPY 16,200 per month, depending on the room type.

 From students' third year, there will be help available when they move to private apartments.
-Most apartments include a kitchen, bath, and bathroom, and rent ranges from ¥20,000 to ¥50,000 per month, depending on the size of the apartment.
+Most apartments include a kitchen, bath, and bathroom, and rent ranges from JPY 20,000 to JPY 50,000 per month, depending on the size of the apartment.
 The co-op shop on campus is also a good place to search for an apartment.